phax/ph-fonts/README.md

 # Usage with Maven

-Add the following to your pom.xml to use this project (replacing `x.y.z` with the real version number):
+Add the following to your pom.xml to use this project, replacing `x.y.z` with the real version number:

 ```xml
 <dependency>